aleshaleksey/fansys23/base-rules.md

 ## Foreword
 This is a FIRST DRAFT of some general rules.
 They are over-ruled by more specific rules that pertain to certain creatures and situations.
 Some rules are prefaced by an ALWAYS or NEVER directive.
 In these cases they are absolute and apply in all situations.
-I have used the "advantage" and "disadvantage" in a lot of places in place of "bonus" and "penalty".
-Take it as a recommendation and not a set rule (since we haven't balanced anything).

 ---
 ## Purpose of the system